 Forty years of success

 The Montpelier and Clifton Hill Association is a registered charity.
-We currently have about 250 members.
+We currently have nearly 200 members.
 The association holds a permanent seat on the Brighton and Hove City Council’s Conservation Advisory Group and is one of its oldest members.
+Our chairman, Jim Gowans, is a non voting member of the council’s planning committee.
 We have regular meetings and you can find out where next meeting on our Coming Soon page.
 For central Brighton residents who join MCHA we offer:

 - news about developments affecting you